-- Further information on the application and supplementary materials may be found in Applicant Guidelines.
+- Further information on the application and supplementary materials may be found in Application Guidelines.

-- The application must outline the applicant's motivation for applying for the position, attaching a curriculum vitae, a teaching portfolio, a complete list of published works, copies of degree certificates and no more than eight examples of academic production.
+- The application must outline the applicant's motivation for applying for the position, attaching a curriculum vitae, a teaching portfolio, a complete list of published works, copies of degree certificates and examples of academic production (mandatory, but no more than five examples).
 Please upload this material electronically along with your application.

 Faculty of Arts

-The Faculty of Arts consists of the School of Communication and Culture, the School of Culture and Society, the Danish School of Education, and the Centre for Teaching Development and Digital Media.
+The Faculty of Arts consists of the School of Communication and Culture, the School of Culture and Society and the Danish School of Education.
 Each of these units has strong academic environments and forms the basis for interdisciplinary research and education.

 The faculty's academic environments and degree programmes engage in international collaboration and share the common goal of contributing to the development of knowledge, welfare and culture in interaction with society.

 The application must be submitted via Aarhus University’s recruitment system, which can be accessed under the job advertisement on Aarhus University's website.

 Aarhus University is an academically diverse and research-intensive university with a strong commitment to high-quality research and education and the development of society nationally and globally.
 The university offers an inspiring research and teaching environment to its 38,000 students (FTEs) and 8,000 employees, and has an annual revenues of EUR 885 million.
 Learn more at www.international.au.dk/